 Part of ‘implementation’ includes determining training needs, providing training (internally or externally) and managing training records.
 This includes safety related training, training for specific job tasks and also training for the management system itself.
 Similar requirements for Competency and Awareness are detailed under “7.1 Resources” in the ISO 9001 quality management standard.

 Consultation is specifically listed in the safety management standard, requiring that employees be consulted in health and safety matters.
 Communication to internal and external parties are part of both quality and safety management and, consistent with its focus, the quality standard specifically refers to customer communication.

 The safety standard lists specific reporting requirements: system performance (audits and reviews), incidents and non-conformance, hazard identification, risk assessment, preventive and corrective actions, and any statutory (legal) requirements.
 These are not so different to the input requirements for management review in the quality standard which include: audit results, customer feedback, process performance, product conformity, corrective and preventive actions, changes that affect the management system (including statutory changes), and improvement recommendations.

-Both systems require that you document core processes and how they interact (e.g. with a process map).
-They also both require that there are systems/procedures in place for document control which cover document access, changes and approvals, version control, review, and preventing the use of obsolete information.
+Both systems require that you establish, implement and maintain processes for the management system.
+You can decide whether or not to document these processes and how they interact (e.g. with a process map).
+Quality Safety and Environmental management standards all require that there are systems / processes in place for document control which cover document access, changes and approvals, version control, review, and preventing the use of obsolete information.

 The safety standard requires an organisation to have emergency response procedures in place.
 In a quality system this could be considered equivalent to ‘control of non-conforming product’, i.e., what we do when things go wrong.